 The unpinning transition of many solitons is shown on \ffig{fig:transition}.
 Here we place the observer in the reference frame of the trapping landscape.
-In the first 1000~round-trips, 16 solitons occupy 16 stable traps out of the 20 available.
+In the first 1200~round-trips, 16 solitons occupy 16 stable traps out of the 20 available.
 From time to time some solitons escape randomly and fall into the empty neighbouring trap.
-In the case of the events occurring at (10.5,250) or (9,1200) the neighbouring trap is already occupied and one of the two solitons vanishes because two solitons can not occupy one single narrow ($\approx T/2=0.22~$ns) trap.
+In the case of the events occurring at (10.5,250) or (9,1200) the neighbouring trap is already occupied and one of the two solitons vanishes because two solitons can not occupy one single narrow trap whose temporal duration is set by the modulation frequency to $ 1/(2f_{mod})=0.22~$ns.
 This is due to a repulsive interaction between them \cite{garbin2015topological}, caused by the refractory time following excitable spikes in this injected laser (of the order of 0.4~ns \cite{garbin2017refractory}).